-When it comes to feeding babies, the choices can feel overwhelming.
-Parents are often faced with questions about breast milk, infant formula, and when or if to introduce cow’s milk.
-While nothing can match the unique properties of human milk, modern cow milk-based formula is designed to provide safe and balanced nutrition for infants who are not exclusively breastfed.
+When it comes to feeding little one's, the choices can feel overwhelming.
+Parents are often faced with questions about maternal milk, little one's formula, and when or if to introduce cow’s milk.
+While nothing can match the unique properties of human milk, modern cow milk-based formula is designed to provide safe and balanced nutrition for little one's who are not exclusively maternal fed.

-This article explores common questions parents ask about cow milk formula for babies, the role of baby formula in early nutrition, and the key differences between formulas, whole cow’s milk, and other milk alternatives.
+This article explores common questions parents ask about cow milk formula for little one's, the role of little one's formula in early nutrition, and the key differences between formulas, whole cow’s milk, and other milk alternatives.

 Can Newborns Have Cow’s Milk Formula?